anurag-kqi/MI-7-systems/know_base/networking/socket.md

  -It attempts to make a connection to another socket.

 Q7.
 What is listen()
+ - At this point, socket is already bound to specific ip/port, but has not started accepting connection.
+ - Listen will change the socket status and now socket will start accepting connection
- -The listen() function marks a connection-mode socket specified by the socket argument s, as accepting connections.
+ - The listen() function marks a connection-mode socket specified by the socket argument s, as accepting connections.
- -limits the number of outstanding connections in the socket's listen queue to the value specified by the backlog argument.
+ - limits the number of outstanding connections in the socket's listen queue to the value specified by the backlog argument.
- -The socket s is put into 'passive' mode where incoming connection requests are acknowledged and queued pending acceptance by the process.
+ - The socket is is put into 'passive' mode where incoming connection requests are acknowledged and queued pending acceptance by the process.

 Q8.
 Why there are multiple sockets in server w/s there is only one socket in the client?
  -To handle requests from more than one client at a time server used multiple socket.